telerik/maui-docs/controls/listview/grouping/property-group-descriptor.md

 tags: group, radlistview, groupdescriptor
 ---

-# .NET MAUI ListView Porperty Group Descriptor
+# .NET MAUI ListView Property Group Descriptor

 You can group the data by a property value from the class that defines your items.
 This descriptor exposes the following properties: